davenquinn/xenoliths/paper/text/chapters/05-modeling.md

 @fig:cross_sections.

-In model **C**, the age of subduction and underplating is taken as ~70 Ma, the youngest mica Ar/Ar ages for the Sierra de Salinas/Nacimiento Franciscan subduction complex [@Barth2003; @Grove2003; @Saleeby2007; @Chapman2010;
+In model **C**, the age of subduction and underplating is taken as ~70 Ma, the based on the youngest mica Ar/Ar ages for the Sierra de Salinas/Nacimiento Franciscan subduction complex [@Barth2003; @Grove2003; @Saleeby2007;
-@Chapman2016; @Chapman2016a].
-Seafloor being subducted at that time was 40 Myr old [@Seton2012; @Liu2010].
+@Chapman2010; @Chapman2016; @Chapman2016a].
+Seafloor being subducted at that
+time was 40 Myr old [@Seton2012; @Liu2010].
 In this tectonic scenario [@fig:neogene_sections|c and @fig:cross_sections], Farallon oceanic lithosphere continued to subduct after mantle nappe detachment until the Pacific--Farallon spreading ridge encountered the trench in the Neogene.
 In the thermal model [@fig:model_results], the underplated mantle nappe(s) cool beneath the forearc for 50 Myr, after which the geotherm is perturbed by the underplating of asthenosphere at ~80 km depth, corresponding to a deep slab window.

 In several model runs, asthenosphere is held against the base of the lithosphere for periods ranging from 0 Myr to 6 Myr.